Gurobi/gurobi-ai-modeling/source/prompting-how-to.rst

 utilizes external data, but you could also use inline data as in :doc:`intro-getting-started`.
 In the future, we should probably write a section about which data types are suitable in this context.

-At this point, it is highly recommended to take a look at some of the :doc:`prompting-examples` to get inspiration on what an effective an unambiguous prompt looks like.
+At this point, it is highly recommended to take a look at some of the Example Prompts in the next section to get inspiration on what an effective an unambiguous prompt could look like.

 .. [#f1] Whether all daily problems are suitable to be formalized into a
     optimization problem is of course another question...